ibm-cloud-docs/loadbalancer-service/health-checks.md

 * **HTTP:** An `HTTP GET` request against a pre-specified URL is sent to the back-end server port.
 The server port is marked healthy upon receiving a `200 OK` response.
 The default `GET` URL is “/” via the GUI, and it can be customized.

 * **HTTPS:** Only applicable when back-end encryption is enabled and the back-end protocol is set to HTTPS.
 The mechanism is the same as **HTTP**, except that all health check messages are SSL encrypted.
-For more information on back-end encryption, refer to /docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-setting-backend-encryption
+For more information on back-end encryption, refer to [Setting Backend Encryption](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-setting-backend-encryption).

 * **TCP:** The Load Balancer attempts to open a TCP connection with the back-end server on a specified TCP port.
 The server port is marked healthy if the connection attempt is successful, and the connection is then closed.